My Favorite Marin, CA Hike: Liberty Trail Loop to Carson Falls Hike

 Best Season to Hike This Trail:

-Late winter and early spring after a big rainstorm for the waterfall flow.
+Late winter and early spring, after a big rainstorm for the waterfall flow, are my favorite times to hit this trail.

 Where to Park and How to Get There:

-Enter coordinates 37.96737, -122.63150 into your GPS navigation system.
+Enter coordinates 37.96737 -122.63150 into your GPS navigation system.
 Park along the side of Bolinas-Fairfax Road.
-Your parking area will not be marked, but you may see a couple of cars and/or notice the trail entrance (Liberty Trail) that you will set off on for this hike.
+Your parking area will not be marked.
+You may see a couple of cars and/or notice the trail entrance (Liberty Trail) that you will take for this hike.
 The distance to the unmarked parking area on Bolinas-Fairfax Road is approximately 4.4 miles from the intersection of Bolinas Road and Broadway when departing from Fairfax city center.

 Route 1 Option